The University Boat Race

 The University Boat Race has graced Putney’s shores for over 180 years.
 In that time, Putney has developed the event into a national spectacle by making it an oar-some day.

 The nail-biting race starts near to Putney Bridge and stretches 4.2 miles along the River Thames, ending near Chiswick Bridge in Mortlake.

 The battle began in 1829 when Charles Merivale from Cambridge challenged Charles Wordsworth from Oxford to a race.
-Since then the competition has been close, with Cambridge’s overall, as of 2017, beating Oxford with 82 – 80.
+Since then the competition has remained close, with Cambridge leading Oxford 83 – 80 as of 2018.

-For more information on the University Boat race, visit http://theboatraces.org/
+For more information on The Boat Race, visit http://theboatraces.org/